buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 Successfully created package <buildpack> and saved to file
 ```

-In these cases, pack will create buildpack package image with the provided binaries and a [configuration](https://github.com/opencontainers/image-spec/blob/main/config.md#properties)
+**Output**: In these cases, pack will create buildpack a package image with the provided binaries and a
-with the following target platform:
+[configuration](https://github.com/opencontainers/image-spec/blob/main/config.md#properties) with the following target
+platform:

 ```json
 {